Renal Colic – Key Symptoms and Causes, How to Provide First Aid

 The incidence of renal colic in the general population ranges from 1–12%.
 Moreover, the majority of cases occur in men.
 It should be noted that 13% of all cases of renal colic are caused by other diseases of the kidneys and ureters (tumors, tuberculosis, hydronephrosis, ureteral-vascular conflict, retroperitoneal fibrosis) and are associated with the passage of blood clots, pus, or mucus blocking the urinary tract lumen.

-The main cause of renal colic is mechanical obstruction of the urinary tract, most often due to stones.
-When a stone blocks urine flow, intrarenal pressure rises sharply, leading to edema, irritation of nerve endings, and severe “stabbing” pain.
-This condition may occur suddenly and take a person by surprise, resembling a storm inside the body.
+The main cause of renal colic is a mechanical obstruction of the urinary tract, most commonly due to stones.
+When a stone blocks the flow of urine, pressure in the kidney increases sharply, leading to swelling, irritation of nerve endings, and sharp, “stabbing” pain.
+This condition can arise suddenly, catching a person off guard and feeling like a storm inside the body.

-An attack often occurs after intense physical activity, driving on a bumpy road, or excessive intake of fluids or alcohol.
-Any sudden jolt or overstretching of the urinary tract can “push” the stone and trigger colic.
-Inflammatory processes also increase the risk, making the ureteral walls more sensitive to pressure.
+An attack often occurs after intense physical activity, driving on a bumpy road, or consuming large amounts of fluids or alcohol.
+Any sudden movement or overstretching of the urinary tract can “push” the stone and trigger colic.

 When an attack starts suddenly, it is difficult to understand what is happening.
 In such cases, seven characteristic symptoms of renal colic become the main guide: their intensity and combination help confirm the diagnosis.